Home » Middle Eastern Cuisine » Turkish Cuisine » Sesame Pekmez Cookies (Easy 3-Ingredient Dessert)

 Cost: $0.29 per cookie

-These gorgeous 3-ingredient cookies, made with tahini, almond flour, and Turkish molasses, are the perfect dessert for a stay-at-home Valentine's dinner!
+These gorgeous 3-ingredient cookies, made with tahini, almond flour, and Turkish molasses, are perfectly chewy and have a delicious nutty flavour.
+Gluten-free and no refined sugar.

 Print Recipe